opentracing/opentracing.io/data-semantics.md

 ### Span Naming

-Spans carry tags, logs, and attributes, but they also have a top-level **operation name**.
+Spans carry tags, logs, and baggage, but they also have a top-level **operation name**.
 This should be a low-cardinality string value representing the type of work being done in the span.
 Typically, this is the local type of work being done.
-Examples include `GET` or `POST` for a HTTP span, `SELECT` or `INSERT` for a SQL span, and so on.
+Examples include an RPC or endpoint name for a HTTP span, `SELECT` or `INSERT` for a SQL span, and so on.

 Secondarily, an optional **component** tag can be provided to scope the operation name.
 Typically, a process, framework, library, or module name is a good guideline for the component tag.